seanpm2001/seanpm2001/OldVersions/English/1/1-100/README.txt

 Notes about municipalities, etc
-Many modifications to existing text throughout the document Condensing the list a little bit, through dropdowns Update to file tree (more entries, and condense new+existing ones) New translation methods
+Many modifications to existing text throughout the document Condensing the list a little bit, through dropdowns New translation methods
 No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Update to document limits
 Section about upcoming projects
-Stances on various subjects (anti-Copyright, pro-skeuomorphism, etc.)
-Information on project difficulties
-Information on complexity
-Projects I have contributed to (updates to this section) Politics and sexuality links, but not much information on this project alone George Floyd memorial and information on join dates for my online accounts Mention projects: BlueberryOS, LocksmithOS, VRedroomOS, MailOS, and Motor Universe: Open Factory, FolderArtist, Favicon Pages, and more
+Projects I have contributed to (updates to this section) Politics and sexuality links, but not much information on this project alone My setup
-My setup
 Self hosting plans for the future
 New style (custom headings, as images) also dividers Improvements to language translation process, and info on this Centering various tables and text
-Internet status and speedtest link anti-Google | to go under: stances
+Internet status and speedtest link
-Discussions for /seanpm2001/seanpm2001/
-Getting started
 Favorite works
-Public domain gallery of myself
 Forks and browsing forks
 Tabs and tab video (plus a sample, speed it up if needed) My server and server plans + request for help